rklopman/GettingandCleaningDataCourseProject/README.md

 Variable names are cleaned up: non digits and letters are replaced by a period ('.').
 In addition, abbrevations 't' and 'f' for time and frequency are replaced by 'time' and 'freq' in order to make names more readable.

 The estimated variables are summarized by taking their average by combinations of activities and subjects.
+Variable names are modified accordingly to show that the estimated variables are summarized.
 ##Steps
 The script does the following steps:
 * 0) Read data